GaloisInc/crucible/crucible-llvm/test/behavior/README.md

 The tests should use `printf` to produce meaningful output that captures the semantics under test.
 They must use `printf` in a way that Crucible-LLVM supports (see "Printf accuracy" in [the limitations doc](../../doc/limitations.md)).

-The tests embed the expected output in comments starting with `/// `.
-Generally speaking, these comments closely follow the `printf` invocation that produces the output.
+The tests have a timeout of 5s, but they should generally complete in under 1s for the sake of a reasonably snappy test-suite and CI.

+The tests use [Oughta] to verify both program output and LLVM assembly structure.
+Oughta provides a DSL for checking patterns in output.

+### Output checks

+Use `///` comments with Oughta DSL to verify program output:

+- `/// checkln "text"` - Check for literal string followed by newline
+- `/// check "text"` - Check for literal string (no newline required)

+See the Oughta documentation for further information.

+Each test needs at least one output check.

+### LLVM IR checks

-**WARNING**: The tests should use `argc` to ensure that the compiler can't compile away calls to any overrides under test.
+Use `//-` comments with Oughta DSL to verify LLVM IR structure.
+This is mainly to ensure that calls are not optimized away by the compiler.
+Tests should use `argc` to ensure that the compiler can't compile away calls to any overrides under test.
 The test harness guarantees that `argc` is always 1.
 Use `llvm-dis` to disassemble the bitcode to ensure it has the structure you want.
 See the example below (or the existing tests) for how to do this.

-The tests have a timeout of 5s, but they should generally complete in under 1s for the sake of a reasonably snappy test-suite and CI.
+Each test needs at least one LLVM IR check.

 ### Example